bertrandchenal/cmder/README.md

 ## Example usage

-The basic usage is to use the magic object `sh`, that lets you instatie command objects and run them:
+The basic usage is to use the magic object `sh`, that lets you instantiate command objects and run them:

     >>> from conquer import sh
     >>> sh.pwd()